anuragnatoo/PR_Projects/README.md

 # PR_Projects
-This repository contains Pattern Recognition Course Project Files.
+This repository contains Pattern Recognition Course Project Files and assignments.

 ### List of Projects
 1. Digit classifications from hand signs using CNN